 The company says the CoCo protocol that permits secure cross-platform interoperability of communications devices was developed as a response to solving the communications problems encountered at the time of the 2001 terrorist attacks against the United States.

 The communications are processed through a dedicated server in Prince William County.
 Device-specific versions of the CoCo software are loaded onto district and emergency communications devices and are used to carry out a protocol translation that enables communication among these various devices.
 The underlying protocols of each device become mute if the enabling networks are loaded with the software overlay.

 “Access to the system can be granted by the district to any organization or individual,” said Steve George, director of information technology for the Prince William County Public Schools.
 “At that point, the user can pick up a PDA and make a secure connection to the video server through the application running on the device.”

 CoCo says its protocol does not conform to conventional “stack” or open system interconnection (ISO) programming models, which allow for security breaches on the network level and do not lend themselves easily to protocol interoperability.
 The CoCo protocol instead was engineered using cryptography to command nearly every system, according to the company.
-The software reportedly allows for quality-of-service controls, network scaling properties, and programming that prioritizes access to the networks.
+The software reportedly allows for quality-of-service controls, network scaling properties, and programming that prioritizes access to the network.

 CoCo Communications’ software is similar to technologies collectively known as mesh, ad-hoc, or peer-to-peer networking, but the company says the programming that defines the CoCo protocol is distinct.
-Like peer-to-peer technologies, however, instead of depleting the network’s operating capacity when you add new devices, the software creates a mesh in which every device that accesses the network adds to its infrastructure, acting as its own router.
+Like peer-to-peer technologies, instead of depleting the network’s operating capacity when you add new devices, the software creates a mesh in which every device that accesses the network adds to its infrastructure, acting as its own router.
 The company says the network gets larger as more users come online.
 Traditional networks have capacities that eventually are filled as users log onto the network.